renandeivison/quicksettings/README.md

     * Enable or disable specific action buttons.
     * Tap **"Organizar botões"** (Arrange buttons) to change their sequence.
     * Toggle the visibility of the Brightness and Warmth sliders.
+    * Toggle the option to **show or hide the list of available Wi-Fi networks** immediately upon turning Wi-Fi on.

 ---